elunna/nerfhack-changelog/README.md

 * Ported from SpliceHack
 * This counts as a general store that is usually pre-populated with a bunch of junky items.

+### New shop: Collectible Card Game Company
+* Brand new debuting in NerfHack!
+* This shop only spawns for cartomancers and features a large variety of summon cards, with the occasional deck box or backpack.
+* This will take the place of most food and weapon shops to give the cartomancer more ammo to work with.

 ## NEW ITEMS

 | Item                    | Origin     | Notes                                          |